Hiker Wearing a Daypack on a Sunlit Forest Trail

 Best For: Budget travelers and backup-bag seekers

-Main Tradeoff: No structure or frame; durability inconsistencies reported across units
+Main Tradeoff: No structure or frame; durability is limited under heavy, dense loads

 Price: $